zonemaster/zonemaster/docs/public/configuration/gui/configuring-using-config-ts.md

 * **pollingInterval**: The interval (in milliseconds) for polling the API.
 This is taken from the `PUBLIC_POLLING_INTERVAL` environment variable (default empty) or defaults to 5000 ms.
 * **clientInfo**: Information about the client application.
+These details are included in every API request to start tests as (spoofable) indications of origin.
 Both are best left as default.
   * **version**: The version of the application, taken from package.json.
   * **id**: The identifier for the client application.
 * **siteInfo**: Information about the site.